Marthe Bibesco

-Princess Martha Bibescu (Martha Lucia; née Lahovary; 28 January 1886 – 28 November 1973) also known outside of Romania as Marthe Bibesco, was a celebrated Romanian-French writer, socialite, style icon and political hostess.
-She spent her childhood at the noble Lahovary's estates in Baltotesti and Biarritz, where she had an education in literature.
-During her life, she traveled to and moved around many European countries and met many contemporary influential political figures.
-During the post-World War 1 period she rebuilt her family estates.
-She lived in exile after World War 2 when communist rule in Romania started.
+Princess Martha Bibescu (Martha Lucia; née Lahovary; 28 January 1886 – 28 November 1973), also known outside of Romania as Marthe Bibesco, was a Romanian-French writer, socialite, known for her literary work and social involvement in political circles.
+She spent her childhood at the noble Lahovary's estates in Balotești and Biarritz, where she received an education in literature.
+Throughout her life, she travelled extensively across Europe, meeting notable political figures of her time.
+After World War I, she rebuilt her family's estates, but later lived in exile following the establishment of communist rule in Romania after World War II.

-She started writing in 1908 when she published her travel memoir Les Huit Paradis ("The Eight Paradises") which was met with critical acclaim by French critics.
-Her most acclaimed work is the novel Isvor, pays des saules ("Isvor, Land of Willows").
-She wrote popular romances under the pseudonym Lucile Décaux and for several magazines under her own name.
+She began her literary career in 1908 with the publication of her travel memoir Les Huit Paradis ("The Eight Paradises"), which received positive reviews from French critics.
+One of her notable works is the novel Isvor, pays des saules ("Isvor, Land of Willows").
+Writing under the pseudonym Lucile Décaux, she authored several romance novels, and contributed articles to various magazines under her own name.